Do you get nervous before interviews or important meetings? What if we told you that you could change that in just two minutes?

 “These postures are associated with powerlessness and intimidation and keep people back from expressing who they really are,” says Cuddy.

 That’s why she set out to understand whether the body could change the mind in the same way.
-She decided to test this out with a series of simple experiments – and the results are remarkable – and have been reproduced in numerous follow-up studies too.
+She decided to test this out with a series of simple experiments – and the results are significant – and have been reproduced in numerous follow-up studies too.

 So what is a high-power pose?
 It might be raising your arms and head skyward like a victorious sprinter.
 Or it might be “the Wonder Woman”: standing up straight, your feet in line with your shoulders, shoulders back and your hands on your hips.

 Yes, it does sound strange – and it can certainly look pretty silly!
-But if practised just before a high pressure moment in your life, Amy Cuddy’s research shows that this positive body language will have a marked effect on your confidence and susceptibility to stress – and in turn on how you perform.
+But if practised just before a high pressure moment in your life, Cuddy’s research shows that this positive body language can have a marked effect on your confidence and susceptibility to stress – and in turn on how you perform.

-And don’t forget to check out Amy Cuddy’s full talk – it’s a captivating, sometimes moving talk and well worth a watch even if you’re loving your job at the moment:
+And don’t forget to check out Amy Cuddy’s full talk – it’s a captivating, sometimes moving talk and well worth a watch even if you’re loving your job at the moment::